EPgg92/RandomTextCommit/README.md

 ## Quick setup for a given Gutenberg project

-Retrieve the text from `https://www.gutenberg.org` and select only desired lines.
+Retrieve the text from `https://www.gutenberg.org/` and select only desired lines.

 ```sh
 curl https://www.gutenberg.org/files/43/43-0.txt | awk 'NR>=59 && NR<=2583 { print }' > jekyll_hyde.txt
 ```

+For a more peculiar use : change terms in `./create_data.py` : in jekyll_hyde branch, importants terms are "jekyll" and "hyde"; in jekyll_hyde branch, importants terms are "jekyll" and "hyde"; etc.

 Use the next command line to create `data.json`: